 New projects to be developed in the future are less reliant on regulation as they will only receive wholesale energy sale price or PPA price.
-In the case of the wholesale energy these revenues will be affected by the volatility of the market price, which is also influenced by the global economy.
+In the case of wholesale energy these revenues will be affected by the volatility of the market price, which is also influenced by the global economy, and especially for the extension of regulatory measures as the "Iberian exception" or clawback or by the recovery of the generation tax.